Ion chromatography

 Ideal uses of ion chromatography

-- Anion concentration monitoring, including the detection of nitrates, nitrite, and fluoride in drinking water
+- Anion concentration monitoring, including the detection of nitrates, nitrite, and fluoride in drinking water and other aqueous solutions

 - Measuring active pharmaceutical compounds and studying drug degradation products in the pharmaceutical industry